- Nada Young, Director, Incite

 A controversial Goods and Services Tax will take effect from 1 April next year in Malaysia.
 The rate is fixed at 6 per cent and the existing Sales Tax and Service Tax will be abolished.

 Let’s be honest.
 Volume is the major driver in the food service industry.
 We all want it and for good reason.
+Volume gives us critical mass.
+Economies of scale that allow for reduced costs and leaner margins.
+The net result is increased competitiveness, more frequent orders, and happy customers.

 For Incite’s Nada Young, flying from city to city across Asia to meet with F&B importers and distributors provides a unique perspective on local market activity and trade flows in the sector.